6502ts/6502.ts/README.md

 The emulator implements the minimal hardware interface support required for running the EhBasic interpreter --- writes to 0xFF01 print to stdout, and input is read from 0xFF04.
 The interpreter runs and is fully functional.

+In addition, the EhBasic monitor runs the 6502 testsuite (see above).

 ### Atari 2600